issacto/exam_notes/AWS_ML/readme.md

 * **Techniques**:
     * Use **logarithmic scales** on parameter ranges when searching across several orders of magnitude.
+    * Hyperband is specifically designed to minimize computational time for hyperparameter tuning
     * Decrease the number of concurrent hyperparameter tuning jobs.

 ### J. Quantile Binning